Climate change can have serious impacts on the health of communities of color and low income, such as here in Inwood:

 WE ACT for Environmental Justice and New York State Senator Robert Jackson co-hosted an Inwood community conversation on Saturday, August 17th from 11:00 AM to 2:30 PM at P.S.
 5 Ellen Lurie School (3703 Tenth Avenue) to share information about how climate change affects health.
 We provided a space to listen to people’s concerns, stories, and ideas.
 And we invited volunteers to participate in future meetings to create a plan for addressing climate change and health issues.
 Together, we can compile important information about environmental health to better improve quality of life for Inwood.

 As part of this Inwood Climate & Health Project, we formed a Task Force of volunteers from Inwood who are interested in developing an action plan to address specific health issues driven or exacerbated by climate change in Inwood.
 At our community conversation on .
 Our kickoff meeting on August 27th, 2019 included an educational workshop designed to strengthen each participant’s knowledge of these issues.
 Participants from that meeting then reconvened on August 17, 2019 and identified extreme heat as the issue the community would like to address.
 The Task Force then met on Saturday, September 7th, 2019 to create an action plan for addressing extreme heat in Inwood.

-The next meeting will be a Town Hall from 11 AM-2 PM on Saturday, October 26th, 2019.
+The next meeting will be a Town Hall from 11 AM-1 PM on Saturday, October 26th, 2019 at the PS/IS 52 Harold O. Levy School on 650 Academy Street in Inwood.
 During this meeting, we will share the action plan with the Task Force and the rest of the community.
-The location, in Inwood, will be announced shortly.

 If you are interested in attending, please RSVP.
 If you have any questions about this meeting or the project in general, please contact Sonal Jessel at email@example.com or 212-961-1000 ext.
 312.